-Community Services
+Community Work

-Since September 2023, I've had the privilege of leading a remarkable group of girl volunteers dedicated to community service.
+Since September 2023, I've had the privilege of leading a group of remarkable girl volunteers dedicated to community service.
 The opportunities to assist underserved populations in our community are abundant and ever-present.
 Alongside our ongoing meaningful volunteer initiatives, my primary focus has been on intentionally fostering leadership capabilities among the girls.

 Striking a balance between strategic thinking and active doing is paramount.
 To work hard and work smart, we recognize the importance of collective thinking, open communication and collaboration.
 Our approach involves facilitating conversations, strategic planning for meetings, proactively seeking new opportunities, and gaining insights from guest speakers.
 These practices are pivotal in equipping the girls with both the mindset and skills needed for effective leadership.